 Do you need support in dimensional measurement and verification?

-Tell us which components you need to control (bodies, covers, shafts, impellers, trims), which tolerances are required by the OEM, and what documentation you need (dimensional reports, calibrations, inspections).
+Tell us which components you need to control — bodies, covers, shafts, impellers or trims — which tolerances are required by the OEM and what documentation you need, such as dimensional reports, calibrations or inspections.
 We will respond with a technical, not commercial, approach.

-Request measuring instruments & dimensional control assessmentFrequently asked questions about Measuring instruments in industrial metrology
+Request a dimensional control assessmentFrequently asked questions about measuring instruments in industrial metrology

 1) Which measuring instruments are most commonly used in industrial metrology?